Author: Bert Werden

 First and foremost a massive Thank You to our loyal clientele for your ongoing support.
 We remain grateful for the privilege of supplying you with your wine needs.

-Update: November 18, 2020: Freight forwarders are reporting minor delays of "1-2 working days" for Couriers and Australia Post in some areas nationally.
-However we have seen "significant delays" for Couriers in WA (Australia Post in WA are running on schedule).
-For this reason and rather than risk having wine take 3-4 weeks via Courier, we have decided to suspend the Courier service to WA until Christmas and offer only the Australia Post option.
+Update: 1st August, 2021.
+Freight forwarders are reporting minor delays of "2-3 working days" for Couriers and Australia Post due to the current lockdowns nationally.
+However we have seen "significant delays" for Couriers in Sydney and Melbourne (up to 7 working days) and Perth (up to 20 working days) while Australia Post are running on schedule.
 We appreciate your understanding and patience.
 While courier freight times are out of our hands, it does reflect on our service hence this decision.

 In these almost surreal times of Coronavirus, we at WineStar much ensure we prioritise the health, safety and welfare of our valued clientele, our staff, our logistic partners and families of all.
 While we spruik the 'business as usual' adage, we have implemented some important measures.